This blog will be on vacation for the next two weeks. See you in July.

 - On a recent trip to Miami, I was asked by the hotel concierge where I was from.
 I told him North Carolina.
 His response: “I was in Charlotte this year for a few days for a conference.
 Nice city.
 What state is that in?
 Is that North Carolina?”

 Indeed, there’s confusion out there, and that includes in the media and in advertising.
 Charlotte suffers for two reasons: People mix up North Carolina and South Carolina, and they mix up Charlotte and Charleston, S.C.
 (The existence of Charlottesville, Va., and Charleston, W.Va., doesn’t help matters.)

 Charlotte is not alone in that regard.
 The New York Times and other media labeled Greensboro, N.C., as a S.C. city in coverage of the John Edwards trial.
-It probably doesn’t help that Greensboro sounds similar to Greenville — and North Carolina and South Carolina each have a Greenville.
+It probably doesn’t help that Greensboro sounds similar to Greenville — and North Carolina and South Carolina have Greenvilles.

 This is where a stylebook comes in.
 A style recommendation should be about clarity for the reader.
 Does this word choice, abbreviation or spelling improve understanding of the news?

 I think keeping the “N.C.” after Charlotte adds detail and clarity.
 Helping readers is more important than boosting civic pride.

 I suggest that people in Charlotte do the opposite: Rather than rejecting the “N.C.” abbreviation after the city’s name, embrace it.
 Own it.
 Make it clear that Charlotte is in North Carolina and that it’s not the place where the Civil War started or where Thomas Jefferson built Monticello.